exercism/arm64-assembly/docs/LEARNING.md

 We hope you enjoy learning ARM assembly and working through the exercises.

 This is a gateway to getting to know your phone or ARM64 based development hardware (the more recent Raspberry Pi models are an example).

-If you get stuck with any aspect of your learning or running the tests, the track maintainer Roland (metivier.roland@chlorophyt.us), is happy to help you directly.